Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-Whether you’re hoping to get an apartment on your own or trying to rent a house with friends, moving into your own rental can be pretty exciting.
-If this is your first time renting, there’s also a good chance you’ll make a mistake or two along the way.
-From looking for a place to rent, to signing the lease and moving in, to moving out... there’s a lot to keep track of.
+Whether you’re hoping to get an apartment on your own or trying to rent a house with friends, moving into your first rental can be pretty exciting.
+If you are a first-time apartment renter, there’s a good chance you’ll make a mistake or two along the way.
 Fortunately, we’ve been around the block (hah!) a few times and have pulled together the most common mistakes and how to avoid them.

 1. Renting an apartment without seeing it in person